 - Nursing homes provide medical and personal care in a medical environment

 - Assisted living primarily provides personal care in more of a residential environment.

 Differences also center around medical services, living space, help with activities of daily living, social activities, meals, and cost.
 We will compare the differences between these two types of facility care.

-- Cost – varies by state, but on a national average, a semi-private room runs around $93,000 a year, and a private room costs around $106,000 annually1
+- Cost– varies by state, but on a national average, a semi-private room runs around $95,000 a year, and a private room costs around $108,000 annually1

-- Cost – varies by state but is generally about half the cost of nursing home care.
-The national average for a one-bedroom unit is around $52,000 a year.1 Studio units are also available at less cost.
+- Cost– varies by state but is generally about half the cost of nursing home care.
+The national average for a one-bedroom unit is around $54,000 a year.1 Studio units are also available at less cost.

-- Meals – are served in a dining room, usually with a choice of meals from a menu.
+- Meals– are served in a dining room, usually with a choice of meals from a menu.
 Meals can also be served in room.
-In addition, units generally come with a kitchenette, allowing those wishing to have more meal options to prepare food in their unit.
+In addition, units generally come with a small kitchenette with sink, refrigerator and microwave oven allowing those wishing to have more meal options to prepare or warm food in their unit.

 Determining which care service a person needs may simply be a matter of how much medical assistance the individual requires.
 Assisted living provides options that can extend independence, social interaction, and dignity, as well as the comforts of home living with your own furniture and possessions.

 Many years before needing care for dementia, my mother told me to never get rid of her favorite pair of yellow chairs.
 She had them for nearly 60 years and recovered them four times!
 Unlike her Uncle Oscar, my mother was fortunate enough to have the option of assisted living and taking her favorite possessions with her.
 She passed away peacefully on her own sofa in her one-bedroom unit, also furnished with that pair of yellow chairs.
 My mother is gone now—but I still have those chairs.